Skip to main content

 info

-Where role-based access control (i.e. user actions and roles) defines what users can do, data-driven security defines what users get to see.
+Role-based access control (user actions and roles) defines what users can do.
+Data-driven security defines what users get to see.

-Even when two users have the same user roles, it is possible that they will different sets of data in the grids and planning boards.
-The opposite is also true: users may have very different roles but it is possible that they will see the same data in the components.
-What they can do with it depends on the roles and subsequently, the user actions.
+Two users with the same roles can still see different sets of data in the grids and planning boards.
+The reverse holds too: users with very different roles can see the same data in the components.
+What they can do with that data depends on their roles, and therefore on their user actions.

 Read moreโ€‹